axoflow/axosyslog-core-docs/content/filterx/operator-reference.md

 (${LEVEL_NUM} < 5 ) ? "low" : "high";
 ```

-You can also use it to check if a value is set, and set it to a default value if it doesn't:
+You can also use it to check if a value is set, and set it to a default value if it isn't, but for this use case we recommend using the [Null coalescing operator](#null-coalescing-operator):

 ```shell
 ${HOST} = isset(${HOST}) ? ${HOST} : "default-hostname"